Case Study: iOS Augmented Reality (AR) Mobile App

 Recently our team decided to brush up on the experience with augmented reality and geolocation, so we have created a custom-designed Augmented Reality navigation application for cafes and restaurants in the city aimed at foreigners.

-Sometimes, all it takes to start a project is sheer desire to learn something new.
+Sometimes, all it takes to start a project is the sheer desire to learn something new.
 Places started like that.
-At the very start, it wasn’t even supposed to be an application - just a learning exercise for developers to get a grip on augmented reality.
+At the very start, it wasn’t even supposed to be an application – just a learning exercise for developers to get a grip on augmented reality.
 However, as time went by, it evolved into a fully-fledged application.

-Places mobile app is specifically designed for those who don’t know whereabouts of the city but want to visit its local restaurants.
+Places mobile app is specifically designed for those who don’t know the whereabouts of the city but want to visit its local restaurants.
 It is part discovery app and part navigation app.
 Places AR app consists of two modes:

 - Map mode where the user can see the entire area with pins;

 - AR mode where the user can see pins in accordance with the actual distance between user and place.

 The application provides everything one needs to know about the particular place – where it is situated, what kind of meals it serves, price range, etc. The app also shows approximate distance and travel time towards a selected spot.

 In its current incarnation, the project required not a just tech-savvy team with solid expertise both in augmented reality and geolocation but also thorough business analysis and thought-through business model in order to launch successfully launch an app.